KimBako/cohort-04-week-03/README.md

 1. [Express Sandbox][curriculum-express-sandbox]

-If you want feedback, submit a pull request and tag an instructor.
+If you want feedback, submit a pull request (PR) and tag an instructor.
 If you don't know what that sentence means then ask.
+If you're stuck submitting a PR and that's preventing you from getting feedback, push what you have up to GitHub and message an instructor for feedback.

+If you don't ask for feedback you won't get it.

 ## Theme: Prep For Capstone